getopt-php/getopt-php/docs/basic/index.md

 ---
 # {{ page.title }}

-These pages describe Getopt's essential features.
+These pages describe GetOpt's essential features.
 They cover everything you need to know in order to make use of it.
 All of the advanced features are optional; you only need to look into them if you actually want to use them.

 ## Topics

-**[Specifying options](specifying-options.md)** - The first step of using Getopt: configuring the desired options
+**[Specifying options](specifying-options.md)** - The first step of using GetOpt: configuring the desired options

-**[Retrieving values](retrieving-values.md)** - The second step of using Getopt: invoking the parser and retrieving the results
+**[Retrieving values](retrieving-values.md)** - The second step of using GetOpt: invoking the parser and retrieving the results

 **[Usage information](usage-information.md)** - Generate usage information for help texts automatically